ZhenyingZhu/StudyNotes/AIAndData.md

 Headless vs. Non headless: when able to use session with user or not.

+Agent Id: used for letting AI agent access Azure resource.

 ## Agent

 An AI agent is an entity that observes its environment, reasons about what to do next, and takes actions to maximize a goal or utility over time.